-There are actually two kinds of hardship licenses: one for “business purposes” and one for “employment purposes.”
-Which one you can receive depends upon your personal circumstances, as determined by the hearing officer.
+There are actually two reasons hardship licenses exist: one is for “business purposes” and one is for “employment purposes.”
+Which one you can receive depends on your personal circumstances and is determined by the hearing officer.

-The license restricted for “business purposes” restricts you to driving to and from work, necessary driving for your job, driving for educational purposes, driving to and from church, and driving for medical purposes.
+The hardship license restricted for “business purposes” limits you to driving to and from work, necessary driving for your job, driving for educational purposes, driving to and from church, and driving for medical purposes.

 The hardship license restricted for “employment purposes” restricts you to driving to and from work and necessary driving for your job only.

 The reason your license was suspended or revoked matters.
 There are lots of reasons that you might receive a suspended license, such as:

 And there are suspensions for acquiring too many points on your driving record.
 Here’s the schedule of points for violations and the length of the suspension:

 12 points in 12 months: 30 day suspension

 18 points in 18 months: 3 month suspension